elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0022-use-dedicated-nodes-for-additional-services.md

 For better application performance and security, run system Deployments and StatefulSets -- such as Ingress Controllers, Prometheus, Velero, Gatekeeper and Starboard -- onto dedicated Nodes.

-Specifically, use the following Node labels
+Specifically, use the following Node label:

 ```
 elastisys.io/node-type=elastisys